poanetwork/poa-popa/README.md

     $ npm run lint
     ```

-    Note: Before running the `npm install` script, a `pre-push` hook will be copied to the `.git` folder, so, before to each `git push`, it will run the tests.
+    Note: Before running the `npm install` script, a `pre-push` hook will be copied to the `.git` folder, so, before each `git push`, it will run the tests.
+Also for some tests you need to have redis server running locally.
+If you don't have it, you can skip tests with `--no-verify` git flag and they will be run by travis.

 ## How to deploy to a real network
 1. download the latest version from master branch